 2. The higher you climb, the harder you fall.
 The sky is the limit

 What should be your preferred medium of expression?
-The diplomatic word in accordance to the first proverb?
-Or the active participation in accordance to proverb two?
+The diplomatic word in accordance with the first proverb?
+Or the active participation in accordance with proverb two?
 While the first proverb preaches patience and wise diplomacy in solving issues, the second makes a case for a less passive approach.
 The second saying asks a person to stop talking eloquently about their course of action and instead stand by those words and actually prove their worth.
-The first upholds the value of words above impulsive, foolish actions.
+In these contradicting proverbs, the first upholds the value of words above impulsive, foolish actions.
 While the second call men out for being cowardly and hiding behind a rhetoric.
 Whether one is swayed by the wisdom of the first or the action of the second: it determines your attitude with life.

 4. All good things come to him who waits.
 A stitch in time saves nine

 Do you wait patiently for what you deserve?
 Or do you act on your feet to prevent your conditions from worsening?
-While the first proverbs necessitate that you face adversity with patience and faith that goodness will be restored; The second urges you to work hard on mending the damages by yourself before life worsens.
-The first proverbs capitalize on faith and belief in a fair universe where karma reigns.
+While the first out of these contradicting proverbs necessitate that you face adversity with patience and faith that goodness will be restored; The second urges you to work hard on mending the damages by yourself before life worsens.
+In this pair of contradicting proverbs, The first proverbs capitalize on faith and belief in a fair universe where karma reigns.
 While the second stresses on how one has to help themselves and work on your feet to defeat adversity before it worsens.
 Whether you are more in agreement with the calm faith of the first or the urgent call for action of the second: It determines your response to life.

 5. Clothes make the man.
 You cannot judge a book by its cover

 Do you pay importance to external appearances while judging character?
 Or do you discredit physical appearances for the internal character?
-The first saying states the importance of appearances and how they speak of a man’s character.
+In the 5th pair of contradicting proverbs, the first saying states the importance of appearances and how they speak of a man’s character.
 A well-organized man would be well presented and conduct himself with decorum.
 While the second speaks of how physical appearances are not an indication of a human being’s character.
 A genius could be hidden in a scrawny nerd.
 Whether you are swayed by physical appearance or pay it no importance: It determines the kind of friends you would make.

 6. It’s better to be safe than sorry.
 Nothing ventured, nothing gained

 Do you undertake risks to gain rewards?
 Or do you play safe to avoid losses?
 It is a question that has transcended through time.
 It remains unanswered to date with all opinionated parties divided equally on both.
-The first statement recommends caution, awareness, and care.
+The first statement in this pair of contradicting proverbs recommends caution, awareness, and care.
 It warns about the dangers of reckless behavior.
 While the second breaths in the passion for victory.
 It speaks of the sacrifices and gambles to be taken to achieve glory.
 It beckons you to transcend mediocrity by doing things differently.
-Whether one is sways by the constraint patience of one or the reckless aspirations of the other: it determines your internal struggle.
+Whether one sways by the constraint patience of one or the reckless aspirations of the other: it determines your internal struggle.

 7. Seek and ye shall find.
 Curiosity killed the cat

 Are you suppose to always hunger for more and try to learn the secrets of the world?
 Or are you better off oblivious to the evil that resides on earth?
-The former reiterates the importance of having a questing mind; Of always wanting to know more and striving to understand the world.
+In these contradicting proverbs, the former reiterates the importance of having a questing mind; Of always wanting to know more and striving to understand the world.
 The latter warns of the dangers of being overly curious.
 It cautions against the dangers that befall a noisy soul.
 Whether you agree with the questing mind or the cautious thinker: It determines your awareness of the world.